New Castle Delaware

 STILL HAUNTED?

 Probably so.
-While it is not known for sure who is still residing in the third floor apartments, or maybe watching the activity on the first floor, witnesses have seen and experienced unseen presences.
+While it is not known for sure who still resides in the third floor apartments, or who is watching the activity on the first floor, witnesses have seen and experienced unseen presences.

 A boatload of strange activity has been reported by witnesses who have stayed in the third floor apartments.

-Paranormal groups have investigated this property, with many declaring that this building is haunted indeed.
+Paranormal groups have investigated this property, with many declaring it is haunted indeed.

-Paranormal groups have surmised that the spirit is either David or Dr John, because the same activity is found to happen at the Amstel House connected by a tunnel across the street.
-No hard evidence has been shared on line though.
+Paranormal groups have surmised that the spirit is either David or Dr. John, because the same activity is found at the Amstel House across the street.
+No hard evidence has been shared online though.

 LOCATION